mrismanaziz/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## How much does a hipster weigh?
+An instagram.